 - MSG – Sleep experts suggest avoiding foods containing the preservative monosodium glutamate (MSG) to see if you sleep better.
 MSG is heavily used in processed and Asian food.
 Only recently did I notice how each time I eat something with a lot MSG I’m awake around 2 AM for a couple of hours with a pounding heartbeat.

 I’m not suggesting you eliminate chocolate, coffee, wine or teriyaki chicken from your diet.
 Especially the dark chocolate and wine which have health benefits.
 Simply experiment to see how much you can have before your sleep is disrupted.
-Happily I can tolerate one glass of wine and a little bit of chocolate in the evening without causing problems to my sleep and my ADD / ADHD.
+Happily I can tolerate one glass of wine and a little bit of chocolate in the evening without causing problems to my sleep and my ADD / ADHD.by

 If You Liked This, Check These Out!